kevinng77/E2E_ABSA/README.md

 `--mode` : res14 , res16 or lap14.
 The SemEval task to train on.

-`--downstream` : linear, lstm, crf or san.
+`--downstream` : linear, lstm, crf, lstm-crf or san.
 The downstream model.

-`--model_name` : pretrained model name, keep consistent with step 1.
+`--model_name` :  "bert", "elmo" or "glove", same asstep 1.

 `--seed` : seed for record training log, same as step 1.